bharxhav/auto-sklearn/README.md

 # auto-sklearn

+`80-90%` of the world's data is unstructured.
+So why waste time when dealing with structured data. `auto-sklearn` will help you use industry-standard techniques to do a preliminary investigation of your dataset so that you can worry about the __*creative*__ part!

 This package will help you perform ML on __ANY__ tabular data.
 The result of modelling will be a weighted network describing which features were associated with which modelling method.
 This will help you understand:

 - Feature Bias